GluuFederation/flex/docs/install/vm-install/suse.md

 If you have not run the setup script, you can skip step 1 and just remove the package.

-### Uninstall Gluu Flex
-Use the command below to uninstall the Gluu Flex server
+First use the command below to uninstall the Gluu Flex server

 ```shell
 sudo python3 /opt/jans/jans-setup/flex/flex-linux-setup/flex_setup.py --remove-flex
 ```